enst80/mediawiki-extensions-Auth_remoteuser/README.md

         $wgAuthRemoteuserRemoveAuthPagesAndLinks = false;

-  Note: If your `RemoveAuthPagesAndLinks` configuration value is set to false, then, independent of your setting of `ChangeUser`, the logout button in the users personal urls bar will be removed.
+  Note: If your `RemoveAuthPagesAndLinks` configuration value is set to false, then, independent of your setting of `AllowUserSwitch`, the logout button in the users personal urls bar will be removed.
 Because a logout is the same as using an anonymous user, which is a case we want to avert when using this extension.
-If `ChangeUser` is set to true he can still logging in by calling the special page `Special:UserLogin` directly (or from the link on `Special:SpecialPages`).
+If `AllowUserSwitch` is set to true he can still logging in by calling the special page `Special:UserLogin` directly (or from the link on `Special:SpecialPages`).